Education is not the filling of the pail, but the lighting of the fire.

 Foster a Project-Based Learning Environment

 Studies consistently show that students learn far better and retain far more with hands-on projects that have real-life applications.
-With an AP Lazer, your students can design, create and assemble objects that have actual practical use.
+With an AP Lazer, your students can design, create, and assemble objects that have an actual practical use.
 Thanks to the laser’s incredible versatility, the list of laserable materials includes metal, acrylic, wood, leather, glass, brick, cardboard and paper, fabric, and more.
 And because lasers can be up to 500x faster than a 3D printer, an entire class of students can complete their own small project within a single class period.
 Lasers like ours will equip educators to transform students into project-based builders well before they reach the job market, where such skills are in high demand.

 The professional world has a great need for individuals that can think outside the box while contributing inspiration and innovation to their organization.
 AP Lazer will provide your students with the opportunity to discover their inner innovator.
 Watch your students use laser software to brainstorm and design their own laser creations, and give them the opportunity to learn the importance of pairing imagination with practical thinking.
 This can apply to everyone from your art students lasering individual designs onto wood, to robotics students designing and printing parts for their group projects.
 Unleash your students on a laser machine and marvel at their creative process as well as the high quality of their final output.